sandergroenen/query-your-quote/README.md

 Query Your Quote is a web application that demonstrates modern web development practices using Laravel and React.
 The application:

 - Fetches random quotes from the **DummyJSON API** and **Zenquotes API**
-- Real time display of retrieved quotes via **websocket streaming**, with history and only latest quote retrieved
+- Real time display of retrieved quotes via **websocket streaming**, with history, only latest quote and filtering on keywoards
 - Retrieval and usage of **bearer token authorization** (Dummyjson)
 - Shows real-time request performance metrics with a dynamic speedometer
 - Provides frontend user authentication and profile management